liquidity-digital/front-end-assignment/README.md

 ## Pre-requisites
 - Use React.js
-- Valid layout
+- Valid, responsive layout
-- Responsive layout
+- Show off your ability to manage components (inline-css, styled-components, scss/less, css modules)
 - CSS Grid and Flexbox exposed
 - Score 90+ on lighthouse
 - Use any UI framework of your choice.
 Be ready to explain why did you pick it